 The program's goal is to educate professionals ready to assume administrative and direct practice leadership roles within this region's increasingly diverse and transforming rural and metropolitan environments.
-The MSW Program Competencies provide a structure for the curriculum and guidance for student learning in the classroom and in the field.
+The MSW Program Competencies (Advanced Competencies and Foundation Competencies) provide a structure for the curriculum and guidance for student learning in the classroom and in the field.

 About 80 percent of program graduates are hired in Wisconsin in the social work field within three months of graduation.
 Many are hired at their field practicum agencies.
 Others remain with the agencies that employed them during their graduate studies, where they are better prepared for promotions upon graduation.

 IMPORTANT INFORMATION FOR THOSE CONSIDERING APPLYING TO THE COLLABORATIVE MSW PROGRAM

 - Applications are available on our website in November and are due the following January.